dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 >
 > If you application, or other libraries in your application, requires the use of `OffscreenCanvas`, then this approach will not be suitable, as the `OffscreenCanvas` would be disabled globally.

-### Option 3: Disable webgl context usage in DBR JS
+### Option 3: Disable webgl context usage in DBR-JS

 If you are unsure whether `OffscreenCanvas` can be disabled globally as suggested in Option 1, you can enable `ifSaveOriginalImageInACanvas` after creating the `BarcodeScanner` instance as a workaround.